-CHE 420 Clinical Chemistry I (4-6) Theory and practice of analytical biochemistry as applied to the pathological state.
+CHE 420 Clinical Chemistry I (4-6) Theory and practice of analytical biochemistry

+Theory and practice of analytical biochemistry as applied to the pathological state.
 Quality control and statistics are involved.

-CHE 421 Clinical Chemistry II
+CHE 421 Clinical Chemistry II (4-6)

 Theory and practice of chemistry as applied to tests for drugs, hormones, urine, and body fluid analysis.